A Passage Through Memory (2016)

 The colorful mosaics are based on native Gabrielino basket weaving designs and were created with assistance from Azusa Pacific University students and El Pueblo de Los Angeles Historical Monument.

-LOCATION: station platform, Azusa Downtown Station, Metro A Line (Blue), 130 Santa Fe Avenue, Azusa, California, USA
+LOCATION: station platform, Metro L Line (Gold), Azusa Station, 130 Santa Fe Avenue, Azusa, California, USA